rbuerki/codebook/README.md

 ### custom_transformers.py - List of classes

-_(These classes were developed and used in the disaster message pipeline project.)
+- `ColumnSelector`: Selects  the defined  columns from a DataFrame for further processing.
+Makes sure, that only the these columns are processed.
+Valuable in automated production settings (e.g. ETL microservice) or if you want to experiment with different feature settings.
-- `TypeSelector`: Selects columns from a DataFrame with specified datatype(s) for further pipeline processing.
+- `TypeSelector`: Selects columns from a DataFrame with specified datatype(s) for further parallelized pipeline processing  with _FeatureUnion_.
+(It is of no use when working with ColumnTransformer.)
-- `CustomOneHotEncoder`: Custom OneHotEncoder based on Pandas get_dummies() function. _(I prefer this over sk-learns built in OneHotEncoder because of the possibility to define labels for the new dummy columns.
-This makes checking for feature importance easier.)_
+- `CustomOneHotEncoder`: Can be used within _ColumnTransformer_.
+Just passes the data on as it is.
+Can be used when you want to get the feature names for the transformed dataframe as the built in 'passthrough' argument in sklearn 0.20
+    does not (yet) support get_feature_names().
+See [here](https://stackoverflow.com/questions/53382322/adding-get-feature-names-to-columntransformer-pipeline) for background info.

 ### hypothesis_functions.py - List of functions

-_NOTE: The functions in this notebook work for calculations on PROPORTIONS only!
+_NOTE: The functions in this notebook are for calculations on PROPORTIONS only!
 (They have been developed in the small projects in the experimental design repository.)_
 - `calc_confidence_bounds_binomial`: Compute lower and upper bounds for a defined confidence level based on a random variable with binomial / normal distribution.